 In its annual report, issued prior to the shooting, Dick’s noted that its sale of rifles exposed it to the threat of a class-action lawsuit, perhaps initiated by a municipal government.
 It also noted reputational risks, which is important as it brands itself as a family-focused retailer.
 The annual report notes business risks; the threat of a boycott surely affected the calculus in Dick’s board room.

 The downside to raising its age limit, however, was small relative to the mitigation of these risks.
 Dick’s Sporting Goods has 676 stores, but it sold assault rifles only at its Field & Stream stores, of which it had just 27.
 Dick’s was also behind the curve.
 Walmart had stopped selling such rifles and high-capacity magazines in 2015.
+Air guns and air rifles are still sold across the US, with the help of sites such as teddy tactical reviews giving advice on the best ones to buy.

 Doing well by doing good.